mothur/mothur.github.io/_wiki/consensus.seqs.md

 There may only be a couple of lines in your OTU data that you are interested in.
 There are two options.
-You could: (i) manually delete the lines you aren\'t interested in from your list file; (ii) or use the label option.
+You could: (i) manually delete the lines you aren't interested in from your list file; (ii) or use the label option.
 To use the label option with the **consensus.seqs** command you need to know the labels you are interested in.
 If you want the consensus data for the lines labeled unique, 0.03, 0.05 and 0.10 you